Teacher/Coach

 Foundations of acting

-Script analysis
+Script work

-Script scoring and methods like Stanislavski, Meisner
+Script analysis and methods like Stanislavski, Meisner, Hagen, Adler, etc.

 Memorization, improvisation, ad-libbing